oVirt/ovirt-site/source/develop/release-management/features/sla/hosted-engine-edit-configuration-on-shared-storage.html.md

 ### Handling synchronization on the shared storage - optimistic locking:
 To avoid sync issues, before updating the archive, an md5 checksum will be calculated.
 A new archive will be created, and after that if the checksum of the original archive remained the same, the new archive will be moved instead of the old one.
 In case the checksum is different an error will be returned: “Update failed.
-The configuration file was changed, try again later.“
+The configuration file was changed by somebody else, try again.“

 ### Editable keys for the first stage: